pallavi0902/ISQA8086/Background Research/README.md

 LLNF is doing a good job.
 An organization cannot survive for a long time if they are not following business ethics.
 In the long run, an organization to be successful needs to do all its organization’s work process in an ethical and standard manner.
-Organization’s often to grow fast take paths of unethical practices which eventu PAGE 2 organization need to work hard and together in a management setting because that is what it takes for an organization to drive a shared goal and it doesn’t matter whether it is a non-profit organization like LLNF or a profitable institution.
+Organization’s often to grow fast take paths of unethical practices which eventually lead the organization to fall.
+Like any other non-profit organization, Linda Loring Nature Foundation manage its sustainability by establishing strong relations with various donor groups.
+To establish relations with donors, it takes strong donor marketing strategy.
+So, it is not that if an organization is non-profit, they would simply be getting volunteers, donors, funds all automatically but to get all this, organization need to work hard and together in a management setting because that is what it takes for an organization to drive a shared goal and it doesn’t matter whether it is a non-profit organization like LLNF or a profitable institution.
 One of the biggest and memorable donation Linda Loring Nature Foundation got was in year 2017, 18-acre tract was donated to LLNF by Nature Conservancy.

 We chose Linda Loring Nature Foundation phenology dataset as our area of research and data analysis project.
 Phenology, according to Phenological Research book, is the study of the timing of recurring biological events”.
 So, when I was researching for phenological area of study which relevant to our project, I came across ‘Plant phenological research enhances ecological restoration’ article.
-From this article, I learned about a very important aspect of phenology research which could be helpful to Linda Loring Nature Foundation in terms of conservation science and management.
+From this article, I learned about a very important aspect of phenology research which could be helpful to Linda Loring Nature Foundation in terms of _conservation science and management_.
 Like the title of the article suggests, it emphasis on ecological restoration through plant phenological research.
 Two of our research question are directly related to plant phenological data provided by Linda Loring Nature Foundation-- first, “Where do leafing activities occur the most among 8 sites?”,